Gregjarvez/redis-go/README.md

 ```
 ## Project Goals
 This project is designed to:
-1. Explore Go's capabilities in building a custom server.
+1. Explore Go'store capabilities in building a custom server.
 2. Understand concurrency patterns and networking in Go.
 3. Serve as a practical example for custom lightweight Redis-like use cases.